gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/hardware_video_acceleration.md

     to offload portions of the video decoding process and video post-processing to the GPU video-hardware, developed by NVIDIA.
--   [Advanced Media Framework SDK](https://gpuopen.com/advanced-media-framework/) (AMF) is an open source framework which allows \"Optimal\" access to AMD GPUs for multimedia processing using the [AMDGPU PRO](AMDGPU_PRO "wikilink") Stack, Developed by AMD.
+-   [Advanced Media Framework SDK](https://gpuopen.com/advanced-media-framework/) (AMF) is an open source framework which allows \"Optimal\" access to AMD GPUs for multimedia processing, developed by AMD.
 -   [NVDEC](Wikipedia:Nvidia_NVDEC "wikilink")/[NVENC](Wikipedia:Nvidia_NVENC "wikilink") - NVIDIA\'s proprietary APIs
     for hardware video acceleration, used by NVIDIA GPUs from Fermi onwards.
 -   [Vulkan Video](https://www.khronos.org/blog/an-introduction-to-vulkan-video) is an extension of the